Basic

 is mixed with some glaze.
 If using a thick bristle brush, it is

-loaded with the glazed mixture and painted in a straight line where
+loaded with the glazed mixture and pulled repeatedly in a straight line overlapping the previous one.
+This technique creates a basic straightgrain.

 be done using 2-step crackling mediums.
-The project piece is
+The surface to be crackled is

 basecoated, dried, then crackle medium applied and allowed to